J. J. "Ginger" O'Connell: Irish Defence Forces

 In the IRA split after Dáil Éireann ratified the Anglo-Irish Treaty, O'Connell took the pro-Treaty side.
 He was made Deputy Chief of Staff in the National Army.
-On 26 June 1922, he was kidnapped by anti-treaty forces in reprisal for the arrest of anti-treaty officer, Leo Henderson; his kidnapping was a precipitating factor in the formal outbreak of the Irish Civil War, when government pro-treaty forces two days later attacked anti-treaty forces occupying the Four Courts.
+On 26 June 1922, he was kidnapped by anti-treaty forces in reprisal for the arrest of anti-treaty officer, Leo Henderson.
+O'Connell's kidnapping was a precipitating factor in the formal outbreak of the Irish Civil War, when government pro-treaty forces two days later attacked anti-treaty forces occupying the Four Courts.
 O'Connell survived the fighting and spent the rest of the civil war as General Officer Commanding the Curragh Command.

 Following the Civil War, the National Army was reorganised, and as part of that O’Connell was demoted from general to colonel.
 He subsequently held a variety of positions: chief lecturer in the army school of instruction (1924–1929); director of no. 2 (intelligence) bureau (1929–1932); OC Equitation School (March–June 1932); quartermaster-general (1932–1935) and director of the military archives (1935–1944).
 He also published articles on Irish and foreign military history and tactics in his time as a military historian.
 He married Gertrude McGilligan, the sister of political leader Patrick McGilligan, and they had two children together - one son and one daughter.

 O'Connell died on 19 February 1944, of a heart attack.